What are the requirements for the Adult RN Residency positions?

 When does Loma Linda University Health hire new graduate RNs for the Adult Hospital?

-- In 2021, new graduate nurses will be hired three times per year.
-The 2021 Cohorts are Winter (January), Spring (May), and Fall (October).
+- In 2022, new graduate nurses will be hired four times per year.
+The 2022 Cohorts are Winter (January), Spring (May), Summer (August) and Fall (October).

 - Please check the Adult RN Residency Program in the future for any updates on dates and opportunities.